proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

   undesirable, and can be bypassed by activating this option.

-- **Send a canonical link http header pointing to the original page on externalized pages**: the Proxy Application can insert a Link header into externalized pages, in order to avoid the SEO penalty associated with duplicate content.
+- **Send a canonical link http header pointing to the original page on externalized pages**: the proxy can insert a Link header into externalized pages, in order to avoid the SEO penalty associated with duplicate content.
 This header will point to the original address, and have `rel=Canonical` added, to designate the